AshayT/Web-Scraping/README.md

 # Web-Scraping using BeautifulSoup
 - Collecting headlines from Cricbuzz
-- Collecting iPhone reviews from Amazon
+- Collecting iPhone reviews from Amazon and storing as a csv file